1. Purpose of procedures

 1.1 The Commonwealth Government’s Indigenous Student Success Program (ISSP) provides funding to universities to help students take on the demands of university and succeed.
 Universities can offer scholarships, tutorial assistance, mentoring, safe cultural spaces and other personal support services, in accordance with the Indigenous Student Assistance Grants Guidelines 2017, made under the Higher Education Support Act 2003 (Cth).

-1.2 These procedures set out how USC administers ISSP Scholarships to assist Aboriginal and Torres Strait Islander students from low socio-economic backgrounds, particularly those from rural and regional areas with general education and accommodation costs.
+1.2 These procedures set out how the University administers ISSP Scholarships to assist Aboriginal and Torres Strait Islander students from low socio-economic backgrounds, particularly those from rural and regional areas, with general education and accommodation costs.

-1.4 Following notification of the ISSP grant funding amount for the year, the Dean, Indigenous Education and Engagement will provide to the Scholarships Officer the budget allocation for ISSP Scholarships for the current scholarship year.
+2.2 Following notification of the ISSP grant funding amount for the year, the Dean, Indigenous Education and Engagement will provide to the Scholarships Support Coordinator the budget allocation for ISSP Scholarships for the current scholarship year.

-2.1 ISSP Scholarships will be advertised online and in relevant USC promotional materials relating to Scholarships, as well as via social media and other channels where appropriate.
+4.1 ISSP Scholarships will be advertised online and in relevant University promotional materials relating to Scholarships, as well as via social media and other channels where appropriate.
 The Scholarships will also be marketed in advertising, media publicity, printed publications, website publication, at events and on displays.

-2.2 The online application form will be made available on the University website and assistance to complete the form if required is offered by Indigenous Services and Student Services and Engagement.
+4.2 The online application form will be made available on the University website and ISSP assistance to complete the form if required is offered by Indigenous Services and Student Services and Engagement.
 Students only need to submit one application form to be considered for all scholarships under the ISSP scheme.

-2.3 The Director, Student Services and Engagement will set an application date and no late applications will be accepted other than in exceptional circumstances (e.g. the University makes an offer to a student after the closing date for scholarship applications).
+4.3 The Academic Registrar and Director, Student Services will set an application date and no late applications will be accepted other than in exceptional circumstances (e.g. the University makes an offer to a student after the closing date for scholarship applications).

-2.4 Applicants will address each of the criteria and give documentary evidence of eligibility, financial and personal circumstances and academic merit.
-For commencing students, academic merit will be based on their Tertiary Entrance Rank (TER).
+4.4 Applicants will address each of the criteria and provide documentary evidence of eligibility, financial and personal circumstances and academic merit.
+For commencing students, academic merit will be based on their ATAR or Selection Rank.

-2.5 Scholarship recipients cannot concurrently hold a USC Indigenous Commonwealth Scholarship and a scholarship of the same or similar type administered by Centrelink.
-Students that have submitted an application for a scholarship are reported for cross-checking against Centrelink payment records.
-A HEIMS check is also undertaken prior to submitting students for selection to the panel to ensure that the maximum number of payments hasn’t been reached.
+4.5 Scholarship recipients cannot concurrently hold a USC Indigenous Commonwealth Scholarship and a scholarship of the same or similar type administered by Centrelink.
+Students who have submitted an application for a scholarship are reported for cross-checking against Centrelink payment records.
+A check is also undertaken prior to submitting applications from students to the panel to ensure that the maximum number of payments has not been reached using the Tertiary Collection of Student Information (TCSI) system.
 If a Commonwealth Scholarship has ended because the student has received the maximum amount of payments, they are no longer eligible to apply for Indigenous Commonwealth Scholarships.

-2.6 A Scholarships Selection Panel will have responsibility for advising on, reviewing, making recommendations about, and monitoring the use of ISSP funds.
-The panel will be chaired by the Pro Vice-Chancellor (Students) or Dean, Indigenous Education and Engagement (or nominee) and will consist of:
+4.6 A Scholarships Selection Panel will have responsibility for advising on, reviewing, making recommendations about, and monitoring the use of ISSP funds.
+The panel will be chaired by the Pro Vice-Chancellor (Students) or Dean, Indigenous Education and Engagement and will consist of: